Enhancing Clinical Trial Patient Matching through Knowledge Augmentation and Reasoning with Multi-Agent: Experiments

-We use the dataset from Track 1 of the 2018 n2c2 challenge~\cite{stubbs2019cohort}, which is commonly used for evaluating patient matching in clinical trials.
+We use a widely-adopted public dataset and an in-house real-world dataset to evaluate our proposed method.
+Both datasets were labeled by at least two trained annotators, with any disagreements resolved by an independent physician to determine the final ground truth.
+The public dataset is from Track 1 of the 2018 n2c2 challenge~\cite{stubbs2019cohort}.
 The dataset consists of 288 de-identified patients, each having between 2 to 5 unstructured longitudinal clinical notes in American English.
-The entire corpus contains 781,006 tokens, with an average of 2,711 tokens per patient.
-The challenge simulates a synthetic clinical trial with 13 predefined inclusion criteria, resulting in 3744 patient-criteria pairs in total.
-The detailed criteria can be found in Table~\ref{table:n2c2 criteria}.
-For each patient-criteria pair, a binary label is provided, indicating whether the patient "MET" or "NOT MET" the criterion.
-Two annotators with medical background labeled these data.
-The disagreements between the two annotators were resolved by an independent MD to establish the final ground truth labels.
+The challenge simulates a synthetic clinical trial with 13 predefined inclusion criteria (see Appendix~\ref{sec:original_cri}), resulting in 3744 patient-criteria pairs.
+Each pair has a binary label—“MET” or “NOT MET” and the statistics can be found in Table~\ref{tab:met_counts}.

+To assess our method in a more complex setting, we created a real-world dataset by sampling 30 eligibility criteria (15 inclusion, 15 exclusion) from ongoing breast cancer trials on ClinicalTrials.gov.
+We manually selected 10 breast cancer patients from our in-house EHR system and extracted their most recent deidentified clinical records.
+When information was insufficient to confirm eligibility, the criterion was conservatively labeled as "NOT MET."
+The sampled criteria are listed in Appendix~\ref{sec:clinicalgov_cri}.